ks-dev-01/funcui_dynamicviews/README.md

     - Between these Column 1 and 2 will be a splitter that can be dragged left and right, changing the sizes of Column 1 and Column 2
     - Also allow the View State to be saved - so all resizable values will be stored in state (which would later be saved in a database)

+## Attempt 1

+Used a Grid Layout for the first component - Two Vertical Lists in one column.
+Initially this worked and the Grid Splitter would move the other two cells, and the scrollbars would react.
+But when the data in the lists change the Grid Splitter function no longer works.

 ## Initial Thoughts